termbox/termbox/README.md

 tb_poll_event() // wait for a keyboard event
 ```

-See termbox.h header file for full detail.
+See termbox.h for more details.

 ### Links

-If you want me to add your Termbox project here, send me a pull request or drop
-a note via email, you can find my email below.
+Make a pull request if you would like your termbox project listed here.

 ##### Language bindings